Finding a Learning Style

-The Open Polytechnic Learning Centre provides students with a wide range of learning support, advice and resources.
+The Open Polytechnic Library and Learning Centre provides students with a wide range of learning support, advice and resources.
 It is this support, and that of his lecturers, which has made all the difference for Cameron Wendelken in his study journey.

 “I felt resentment throughout school; I was told by my teachers that I was thick and lazy.
 I went to every remedial reading class available, but I was teased for being a dummy,” says Cameron.